• Skip to main content

 What is the slow living movement?

 Slow living means being present and mindful in your everyday life.
-It's about taking the time to enjoy the little things and finding inspiration in the world around you.
+It's a worldwide movement focused on enjoying the little things and finding inspiration in the world around you.
 It's about slowing down to be more productive and creative.

-Slowing down doesn't mean living like a hermit or embracing minimalism, but making intentional choices about how you spend your time and what makes up your life.
+Slowing down doesn't mean living like a hermit or embracing minimalism, but making intentional choices about spending your time and what makes up your life.
 For example, if you want to become more creative at work, leave an hour earlier to exercise or meditate before heading into the office.
-You should stop multitasking by focusing on one task at a time and finishing it with excellence.
+You should stop multitasking by focusing on one task at a time and finishing it thoroughly.

 What is slow living?